koadman/proxigenomics/simulation/pipeline/README.md

 Generation of each stage has been made separate to avoid excessively complicated make files in the work flow.

 The stages can be run as follows, where the -j option controls concurrency.

-####Prerequisites

-The scons and nestly packages must be installed.
-For example on ubuntu:

-    sudo apt-get install scons
-    sudo pip install nestly

 ####Running the pipeline
 The following successive commands (1-4) will run the complete pipeline on a single processor.